shanept/node-net-snmp/README.md

 When using SNMPv3, the `options` parameter can contain the same parameters as SNMPv1 and SNMPv2c, and can also contain the following additional items:

- * `id` - The Engine ID, defaults to a randomly generated ID.
+ * `engineId` - The Engine ID, defaults to a randomly generated ID.
 If this value is missing, an error is thrown
  * `boots` - Number of times the SNMP manager has booted.
 If this value  is missing, an error is thrown